MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_07_Windows_PowerShell_Scripting.md

 ### Task 2: Digitally sign a script

 1. Select the **Start** button, enter **Powersh**, and then select **Windows PowerShell**.
-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Get-ChildItem Cert:\CurrentUser\My\ -CodeSigningCert
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    $cert = Get-ChildItem Cert:\CurrentUser\My\ -CodeSigningCert
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Set-Location E:\Mod07\Labfiles
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Rename-Item HelloWorld.txt HelloWorld.ps1
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Set-AuthenticodeSignature -FilePath HelloWorld.ps1 -Certificate $cert